-This property on the shores of Otsego Lake was once owned by James Fenimore Cooper.
+Sitting on the shores of Otsego Lake, the property where the Fenimore Art Museum now sits was once owned by James Fenimore Cooper.
 Museum visitors have the opportunity to see a collection of original handwritten letters that fueled the ongoing war of words between Alexander Hamilton and Aaron Burr.
 There’s also one of the country's most exceptional collections of American folk art, and the renowned Thaw Collection of American Indian Art.

 Ride into history and beautiful scenery.
 Experience what was once the primary form of transportation throughout the country, on a diesel train built in 1869.
-Special excursions throughout the year include themed holiday trains, Blues Express, Train Robberies, Halloween Costume Party, Fall Foliage Trains and many more.
+Special excursions throughout the year include themed holiday trains, Blues Express, Train Robberies, Fall Foliage Trains and many more!

 With 200 years of history, Cooperstown has a story to tell.
 Leatherstocking Trolley helps tell it, offering 75-minute tours throughout the area, with stops at Cooperstown's most popular destinations including Otsego Lake, Hyde Hall, Glimmerglass Festival, The Otesaga Resort Hotel and many more.

 Step back in time and fall under the spell of historic Hyde Hall during your 50-minute guided tour of this National Historic Landmark.
 Learn about the construction, decline and resurrection of this majestic 50 room country house which has overlooked James Fenimore Cooper's fabled "Glimmerglass" for over 200 years.

 Other Places and Experiences to Check Out

 Cherry Valley, NY